vgrichina/web4/README.md

 - Web presence controlled by user
 - Interactive mobile apps linked together as websites, no appstores

+## How it works?

 You only need to deploy single smart contract using WebAssembly to host your app HTTP backend, static resources and blockchain logic.

-## TL;DR

-* Manage website frontend in smart contract
-* Every `.near` account receives a subdomain under [https://near.page](https://near.page).
-    * E.g. `thewiki.near` serves [https://thewiki.near.page](https://thewiki.near.page).
-* Use IPFS with Filecoin to host larger files

-## How it works?

-There is an HTTP gateway to NEAR blockchain which allows smart contract to handle arbitrary GET requests.
+There is an [HTTP gateway](https://github.com/vgrichina/web4) to NEAR blockchain which allows smart contract to handle arbitrary GET requests.

 Every smart contract on NEAR also gets corresponding API endpoint which can be accessed through regular HTTP requests.

 ## Known web4 sites